jeffpar/pcjs.v1/_posts/2017-03-24-stepping-through-pdp-10-diagnostics.md

     type: pdp10
     config: /devices/pdp10/machine/ka10/test/debugger/machine.xml
     debugger: true
-    commands: a 30724 /apps/pdp10/diags/klad/dakaa/MYDAKAA.MAC
+    commands: a 30724 /apps/pdp10/diags/klad/dakaa/DAKAA.MAC
 ---

-Now that the PDPjs MACRO-10 Mini-Assembler is [limping along](/blog/2017/03/21/), it was time to start assembling some of DEC's PDP-10 diagnostics and loading them into a test machine.
+Now that the PDPjs MACRO-10 Mini-Assembler is [limping along](/blog/2017/03/21/), it's time to start assembling some of DEC's PDP-10 diagnostics and loading them into a test machine.
 The first diagnostic I tried was [KA10 Basic Instruction Diagnostic #1 (MAINDEC-10-DAKAA-B-D)](/apps/pdp10/diags/klad/dakaa/), which has been loaded into the machine below.